scientific-python/blog.scientific-python.org/content/posts/scipy/qmc-basics/index.md

 ## Quality?

-Past the visual improvement of _quality_, there are metrics to assess the quality of a sample.
+Beyond the visual improvement of _quality_, there are metrics to assess the quality of a sample.
 Geometrical criteria are commonly used, one can compute the distance (L1, L2, etc.) between all pairs of points.
 But there are also statistical criteria such as: the